 Lyndsay Rose- Founder/Director/Educator

-Lyndsay graduated from Millersville University with her Bachelors of Science in Art Education.
-She currently is working towards her Masters in Art Education with a focus in Special Populations.
+Lyndsay graduated from Moore College of Art & Design with her Masters Degree in Art Education with a focus in Special Populations.
 She recently has been accepted to the Doctor of Education; Special Education program at the University of Pittsburgh.
-Lyndsay has taught art for the past eight years with her main focus in under served populations.
+Lyndsay has taught art for the past nine years with her main focus in under served populations.
 She has taught at the Lancaster County Youth Intervention Center and the Pennsylvania College of Art & Design.
 Lyndsay is a practicing artist working primarily in painting, printmaking, ceramics, and collage.

 Besides teaching, her joy in life comes from her three children and husband.
 Lyndsay loves to celebrate birthdays, read ghost stories, thrift store shop, run with her dog, and can homemade goods from her garden.

 Matthew Tingler – President

 Matthew graduated from Thaddeus Stevens School of Technology.
 Matt has been a carpenter and contractor for more than 20 years with his main focus in his trade is helping build and repair homes and communities around the world.
 Matt is Project Manager for the Lancaster/Lebanon Habitat for Humanity.
 He has also served villages in Latvia, Lithuania, Honduras, and First Nation’s reservations out West.

 Matt enjoys playing sports and keeping active.
 He likes to repair cars and build his own custom furniture.
 Matt enjoys spending time with his three children and wife, reading, creating music, and helping wherever he can.

-Steph Brown was born and raised in York, Pennsylvania, where she discovered at a very young age that she’d rather be creating than just about anything else.
+Steph Soles was born and raised in York, Pennsylvania, where she discovered at a very young age that she’d rather be creating than just about anything else.
 Through the years, pencil drawing, pen & ink and colored pencils became her favorites, which led to teaching in the back room of her art supply shop in order to share her enthusiasm of creating with others.